dendrite/viscosity/Glia/README.markdown

 #### TODO

-* Add to ServerMetadata a Metrics
+* Add to GliaClientDiscoverer - select server each time before send method
 * Add to GliaClient or create a GliaClientDiscoverer - just automatically to find a necessary server for communication

+* Update metrics dynamically in zookeeper
+*[DONE] - Add to ServerMetadata a Metrics

 * Additional options for client speed optimisation - http://docs.jboss.org/netty/3.2/api/org/jboss/netty/bootstrap/ClientBootstrap.html
 * In ProxyFactory - use non-static GliaClient